surfer77/fren-pet-docs/docs/Overview/pve.md

 ## Lootbox

-You can spin the lootbox for $3, you pick what ultimate upgrade you would like for your pet if you get lucky.
+You can spin the lootbox for $2 each time for a max of 12 times a day per pet, you pick what ultimate upgrade you would like for your pet if you get lucky.

 There 3 options: